 The industry is further energized with the 'Aatmanirbhar Bharat Abhiyan' along with the recent easing of FDI regulations in the Defence Sector, as a strategic direction to future.

 Jayant Patil President, SIDM

-Increased capabilities in Defence

-Production not only offer a great

-economic opportunity for the

-domestic industry, but also give an

-immense strategic advantage to

-the country in a fast-evolving
+domestic industry, but also give an immense strategic advantage to the country in a fast-evolving geo-political situation.

-geo-political situation.